CQ details is a series of articles which gave away the free the block patterns for each of the blocks on my crazy quilt I dropped the button box.

 Links to the free crazy quilt block patterns in the series so far:

-To show how each set of templates could be used, I have a free ebook of patterns to accompany each set.
-Using the shapes found on the edge of each stencil you can create numerous seam embellishments.
+To show how each set of templates can be used, I have a free ebook of patterns to accompany each set.

 TO ORDER your Crazy Quilt Templates